stephan-strate/teamspeak-league-update/README.md

 You don't need to update your ingame name after you changed it, because the bot stores your account id.

+## Known issues

+1. Disonnect loop!
+When you reached the flood limit, the server will prevent you from connecting.
+To fix this issue, you need to shut down the bot for some minutes and try it again after it.

+2. Parsing error.
+Check your .tlu/properties.dat properties.
+You fix this issue by deleting your properties.dat and starting the initial setup again.

 ## Questions or bugs?

 If you have any questions or you found a bug, just let me know [here](https://github.com/stephan-strate/teamspeak-league-update/issues).